Hong Kong Disneyland: Tomorrowland

 Tomorrowland at Hong Kong Disneyland is themed to a SpacePort which features an emphasis on metallic trim, dominated by blue and purple hues.
 Since the opening of the park, unique attractions have been added into the Hong Kong's Tomorrowland.

-To celebrate the release of the new Star Wars movie, Star Wars: The Force Awakens, Star Wars-themed rides debuted at Hong Kong Disneyland, and Star Wars: Hyperspace Mountain subsequently became a permanent major attraction at Hong Kong Disneyland.
+To celebrate the park's 10-year anniversary and coinciding with the release of Star Wars: The Force Awakens, Space Mountain was permanently rethemed to Star Wars: Hyperspace Mountain.

 The first ever Marvel attraction in a Disney theme park, The Iron Man Experience, opened on 11 January 2017 in an area previously envisioned for a Star Tours-type attraction.
 The land also featured Buzz Lightyear Astro Blasters on opening day, but that was replaced with Ant-Man and The Wasp: Nano Battle!, which opened on 31 March 2019.
-Hong Kong Disneyland announced that the attractions will be redesigned and become part of Stark Expo.
+Hong Kong Disneyland announced that the attractions will be become part of Stark Expo along with an unnamed Spider-man ride.

 Adventureland

 Hong Kong Disneyland's Adventureland is the biggest among all Disney parks.
-It features a large island area home to Tarzan's Treehouse, which is circled by the Jungle Cruise (Jungle River Cruise) — much like the Rivers of America in most Frontierland theme areas.
+It features a large island area home to Tarzan's Treehouse, which is circled by the Jungle Cruise (Jungle River Cruise) — much like the Rivers of America in most Frontierland theme areas (and under the name of Rivers of Adventure).
 The Adventureland is also home to the "Festival of the Lion King" stage show.
-The new atmosphere stage show "Moana: a Homecoming Celebration" debuted on 25 May 2018 at Jungle Junction.
-A new outdoor venue. it is the first part of the multi-year expansion being unveiled to the public.
+The stage show "Moana: a Homecoming Celebration" debuted on 25 May 2018 at Jungle Junction.

 Toy Story Land

 Opened on 18 November 2011, Toy Story Land is the first new themed land since the opening of Hong Kong Disneyland in 2005.
 It is located to the west side of the park, behind Fantasyland.
 Toy Story Land is themed using bamboo to act as giant blades of grass surrounding the area.
 The themed land makes use of characters from the Toy Story movies, such as an enlarged Woody, Rex, an oversized paper plane, and Luxo Jr.

 Toy Story Land was marketed by the park as an "Asia exclusive".
 For some time its only counterpart was Toy Story Playland at Walt Disney Studios Park in Marne-la-Vallée, France.
-After Toy Story Land’s popular in Hong Kong, it dolled out across the other Disney Parks in the world, with one at Disney’s Hollywood Studios in Orlando opening in June 2018 and one in Shanghai Disneyland opening on April 26, 2018.
+After Toy Story Land’s popularity in Hong Kong, it dolled out across the other Disney Parks in the world, with one at Disney’s Hollywood Studios in Orlando opening in June 2018 and one in Shanghai Disneyland opening on April 26, 2018.

 The main attractions include Slinky Dog Spin, Toy Soldier Parachute Drop, and RC Racer.

 Grizzly Gulch

 Opened on 14 July 2012, this land is the Hong Kong equivalent of Frontierland and Critter Country.
-The themed land reminisces an abandoned mining town called "Grizzly Gulch", set amidst mountains and woods.
+The land is themed to an abandoned mining town called "Grizzly Gulch", set amidst mountains and woods.
 The centrepiece structure is Big Grizzly Mountain Runaway Mine Cars, inspired by Grizzly Peak in Disney California Adventure Park.
 The town was set to be founded 8 August 1888 — the luckiest day of the luckiest month of the luckiest year — by prospectors looking to discover gold.